Visiting Banff in July? Here’s All You Need to Know

 What to Pack for Banff in July?

 Is it cold in Banff in July?
 Well – it could be, so pack just about everything!
-Along with August, July is one of the warmest months in Banff National Park, but that doesn’t exactly make it incredibly warm.
+It is one of the warmest months in Banff National Park, but that doesn’t make it incredibly warm.

-So while you will probably be comfortable in shorts and a tank top throughout the day, it’s best to come prepared with a jacket and pants for nighttime.
+So, while you will probably be comfortable in shorts and a tank top throughout the day, it’s best to come prepared with a jacket and pants for the evening.
 You’ll hardly ever be uncomfortable in pants in the Canadian Rockies.

 Can You Visit Lake Louise in July?

-The only downside is it’s one of the busiest times of the year to visit the famous lake, and you’ll likely need to arrive by sunrise to get a parking spot at the lake.
-So plan accordingly.
-You can also plan to take the Roam Transit from Banff, or utilize the Park & Ride (which is what we recommend).
+The only downside is it’s one of the busiest times of the year to visit the famous lake, and you’ll need to arrive by sunrise to get a parking spot.
+So plan your visit to Lake Louise accordingly.
+Public transportation options make it easier to reach Lake Louise.

 Can You Visit Moraine Lake in July?